code-forger/morklerork/README.md

 Note: For simplicity of lexing, you can consider the leading whitespace (that defines **Blocks**) to be a Symbol of its own

+Finally, MorkleRork intepreters and compilers should take multiple files as inputs, and simply concatenate them, allowing for earlier files to define programs and variables for later files to use

+Note: There is a TextMate bundle for MorkleRork in this repo, which atleast provides some _simple_ syntax highlighting, and will let your IDE auto complete function names, etc.
 ## Symbols

 As mentioned, each symbol can be ascertained by splitting a line on spaces (Taking care of string literals as the 1 special case)